St Andrews is committed to providing support for students with families in order to make sure parents are confident about joining us.

 If your child is not a native speaker of English, support is available.
-The Bilingual Support Service of Fife Council Education Service collaborates with schools and parents to support pupils in Fife schools who are learning English as an additional language.
+The Fife Council Education Service collaborates with schools and parents to support pupils in Fife schools who are learning English as an additional language.

 Help is also available within the school system for children with learning difficulties.